MariusZerni/moving-to-mars/README.md

 ## Approach

-First I've created a function in JavaScript where I used a loop to create the grid where I displayed the enemies and the player.
+First I've created a function in JavaScript where I used a loop to create the grid where enemies and player are displayed.
 The loop is creating a 20*20 grid.

 ## Displaying the grid
 I'm initialising a variable 'width' with the value of 20 and another variable that stores the number of cells on the grid (width * width).